Yongcheng Theater

 The Yongcheng Theater (永成戲院 (永成戏院, Yǒngchéng Xìyuàn)) is a theater in Yanshuei District, Tainan, Taiwan.

 History

 The theater building was originally constructed as the Yongcheng Rice Mill (永成碾米廠) during the Japanese rule of Taiwan.
 At that time, the business flourished with an extensive networks among government officials and merchants.
-After the end of World War II and the handover of Taiwan from Japan to the Republic of China in 1945, the business declined and the mill ceased from operation.
+After the end of World War II and the handover of Taiwan from Japan to the Republic of China in 1945, the business declined and the mill ceased operation.

 The mill was then turned into a theater and was opened in the same year.
 It then became a meeting point for people around the Yanshuei area.
 It showed movies, films and even sometimes theater troupes.
 Nevertheless, the theater went out of business in 2000.
 Later on, the Tainan City Government renovated the theater and it was opened again for movie showing.

 Architecture

 The theater features some art installations around the building.